stickeeuk/laravel-code-style/README.md

 Once installed, you can run `./vendor/bin/phpstan analyse` at anytime which gives you a very good insight into your code.

-You can add the following snippet to your .huskyrc file, in the pre-commit part of the file, to run this every time you try to commit to GIT:
+You can add the following snippet to your .lintstagedrc file, within the `"*.php"` block to run larastan on the files committed:

 ```
- && ./vendor/bin/phpstan analyse
+"php ./vendor/bin/phpstan analyse --no-ansi --no-progress",
 ```

 ### Husky (Task Runner)